solo-io/gloo/docs/content/gloo_routing/virtual_services/routes/route_destinations/consul_services/_index.md

 ---

 Gloo is capable of discovering services registered with [HashiCorp Consul](https://www.hashicorp.com/products/consul/).
-If this feature has been enabled via the `serviceDiscovery` field in the {{< protobuf name="gloo.solo.io.ConsulServiceDestination" >}}
+If this feature has been enabled via the `serviceDiscovery` field in the `consul` section of the
-section of the `Settings` resource, it is possible to specify Consul services as routing destinations.
+{{< protobuf name="gloo.solo.io.Settings" >}} resource, it is possible to specify Consul services as routing destinations.

 A single Consul service usually maps to several service instances, which can have distinct sets of tags, listen on different ports, and live in multiple data centers.
 To give a concrete example, here is a simplified response you might